vmware-tanzu/tanzu-dev-portal/content/blog/git-switch-restore-improved-user-experience.md

 ---
-title: "Git Switch and Restore: an Improved User Experience"
+date: 2020-06-23
+description: 'A look at how the two commands expands Git''s vocabulary to specifically deal with a single aspect of the repository.

+  '
 featured: false
-description: >
-  A look at how the two commands expands Git's vocabulary to specifically deal with a single aspect of the repository.
-date: 2020-06-23
+lastmod: '2020-09-17'
 tags:
 - Git
-# Author(s)
 team:
 - Ray Chuan Tay
+title: 'Git Switch and Restore: an Improved User Experience'
 ---

 If you're like me and you've worked with Git for some time, you might have a couple of commands committed to your memory—from `git commit` for recording your changes, to `git log` for sensing "where" you are.